Humpheh/PiPark/pi/README.md

+#PiPark ReadMe
 Welcome to PiPark README, here's a quick run-through of the steps to successfully setup your PiPark unit.

-  1) Ensure that the PiPark unit is mounted suitable above the cark park so that the PiPark's camera is able to look down with a clear view upon the spaces that are required to be monitored.
+  1. Ensure that the PiPark unit is mounted suitable above the cark park so that the PiPark's camera is able to look down with a clear view upon the spaces that are required to be monitored.

-  2) At the main menu prompt of this setup program enter option '1' to fine tune the direction of the camera so that it is clearly able to view the spaces.
+  2. At the main menu prompt of this setup program enter option '1' to fine tune the direction of the camera so that it is clearly able to view the spaces.
      When you have finalised the position of the camera press ENTER to capture a setup image.
 If everything is correct and you do not wish to recapture the